ibm-cloud-docs/speech-to-text/grammar-use.md

 # Using a grammar for speech recognition
 {: #grammarUse}

-The grammars feature is beta functionality.
-You can use grammars with any language that supports language model customization.
-For more information, see [Language support for customization](/docs/speech-to-text?topic=speech-to-text-customization#languageSupport).
+The grammars feature is beta functionality that is available only for previous-generation models.
+For previous-generation models, the service supports grammars for all languages for which it supports language model customization.
+For more information, see [Language support for customization](/docs/speech-to-text?topic=speech-to-text-custom-support#custom-language-support).
 {: beta}

 Once you create and train your custom language model with your grammar, you can use the grammar in speech recognition requests: